intermezzOS/book/src/hello-from-rust.md

 In this case, the reason we need `unsafe` is the next two lines: we create a pointer to `0xb8000`, and then write some numbers to it.
 Rust cannot know that this is safe; if it did, it would have to understand that we are a kernel, and understand the VGA specification.
-Having a programming langauge understand VGA at that level would be a bit too much.
+Having a programming language understand VGA at that level would be a bit too much.
 So instead, we have to use unsafe.
 Such is life.